Amar Prem: Plot

 Pushpa is expelled from her house by her husband and his new wife.
 When she refuses to leave, her husband beats her and throws her out.
 She goes to her mother for help, but her mother too disowns her.
-When she tries to commit suicide, she is sold to a brothel in Calcutta by her village-uncle, Nepal Babu.
-On her audition at the brothel, Anand Babu, a businessman seeking love, is attracted by her singing.
+When she tries to commit suicide, she is sold to a kotha (brothel) in Calcutta by her village-uncle, Nepal Babu.
+On her audition at the kotha, Anand Babu, a businessman seeking love, is attracted by her singing.
 Anand Babu is unhappily married and lonely and becomes her regular and exclusive visitor as love blossoms.

 Later, a widowed man with his family, from the same village as her, moves in close to Pushpa's place.
 The new neighbour's son, Nandu, does not get any love at home, as his father works all the time and his stepmother does not care about him.
 Nandu's father learns about Pushpa's new life and forbids her from interacting with him and his family as he fears what people would say.
 However, Pushpa starts treating Nandu as her own son when she realises that he is mistreated at home, and often goes hungry.
 Nandu also comes to love Pushpa and starts to regard her as his mother.
 He visits her every day and comes upon Anand Babu, who also becomes fond of him becoming a father figure, calling him Pushpa's son, seeing the way Pushpa loves the child.

 One day, Anand Babu's brother-in-law comes to see Pushpa and demands that she tell Anand Babu to stop visiting her.
 With great reluctance, Pushpa agrees and she turns Anand Babu away when he comes to see her.
 It is then that the businessman realises that he is in love with Pushpa.
 When Nandu suffers from fever and his treatment is too expensive, Pushpa asks Anand Babu for help and he secretly finances the treatment and does not let anybody know.
 When the doctor asks him why is he so keen on helping Nandu, he replies some relationships have no names.
 However, when Nandu's father asks the doctor who paid for the treatment, the doctor says that his mother did.
 Then Nandu's father discovers that it was Pushpa who saved her son's life and he thanks her and gives her the sari that he had bought for his wife, telling her that it was a gift from a brother to a sister.
 A touched Pushpa accepts.